-Preparation for post-COVID-19 support for smallholder farmer families is important
+Preparation for post-COVID-19 support for smallholder farmer families and coffee production is important

 “We are ready to reinforce the holistic ICP-approach immediately after the pandemic.
 COVID-19 will hopefully just be a very bad memory for all of us one day.” – Giuseppe Lavazza